IFS Training Program FAQ

 How many hours of my training do I need to complete to be eligible for a Certificate of Completion?

-In order to be eligible for an IFS Institute Certificate of Completion, a participant needs to attend a minimum number of training hours offered.
+To be eligible for an IFS Institute Certificate of Completion, a participant needs to attend a minimum number of training hours offered.
 Please review the brochure for each training for more details.

 What if I miss more than the maximum number of hours allowed?